 - Day 3: Kathmandu to Soti khola (730m/2,395ft) 8hrs drive

 It is a long ride day today so we will have to start early.
 We will have an early breakfast at our hotel and get on the vehicle that will drive us to our destination.
 Driving along the proper road we then drive through many villages and terraces to Soti.
-We will accommodate overnight at a guesthouse.
+We will accommodate overnight in teahouse.

 - Day 4: Soti Khola to Macha Khola (930m/3,051ft) 6-7hrs trek

-After an early breakfast, we cross the suspension bridge and trek through the Sal forest and then we ascend to the ridge of rapids on the Budhi Gandaki.
-From here we then reach Khursane from where we trek through the rocky trail with ups and downs and eventually the trail will make its way to the Gurung village of Lapu Besi, from here we pass a zigzag path to reach Macha Khola.
-We will stay the night here in the village in a guest house.
+After an early breakfast, we cross the suspension bridge and trek through the Sal forest.
+Then we ascend to the ridge of rapids on the Budhi Gandaki.
+From here we reach Khursane from where we trek through the rocky trail with ups and downs and eventually the trail will make its way to the Gurung village of Lapu Besi.
+Further, we pass a zigzag path to reach Macha Khola.
+Stay overnight in Macha Khola.

 - Day 5: Macha Khola to Jagat (1,440m/4,724ft) 6-7hrs trek

 After breakfast we walk through few ups and downs andfinally cross the Tharo Khola.
 Eventually we will reach Khorlabesi.
 After a few more ascend and descend there is a small trailside hot spring, from where we reach to Tatopani.
 We pass through a natural hot spring at Tatopani and continue to trek through the valley as it gets narrower.
 We ascend over a ridge and then traverse the Budhi Gandaki River through a suspension bridge.
 Further we take ascent on a broad well crafted staircase and across a landslide then over a ridge that takes us to Doban.